We are Jordan Dodge and Bodin

 I have an obsession with black and white, photos in motion, and moments that sneak glimpses into the strength of relationships.

 I don't think it's a mystery that photographers, creatives, and artists alike have an explosive desire to travel.
 Creation, nature, and the beauty left by those who have gone before draws out and enhances creativity.
 I have had the privilege of travel, the beginning fire in my soul fueling what I hope brings a lifetime of wandering.
 Growing up in the great state of Washington, beauty was in my backyard.
 As a college Sophomore, I traveled with my photography class to New York to take the city.
 Our exploits took us all around the city and gave me a great love for architecture and strong lines.
 My Junior year of college led me to Guatemala in service to a camp full of the most beautiful children bound to wheel chairs.
 Travel in Guatemala brought culture, and the most vibrant color to my experience.
 In my senior year of college I spent the semester interning in Chicago.
 Living and working in the city, I captured sunrise to sunset and everything in between.
 I learned to appreciate the never ending sounds and sights.

 The general purpose of the 509 Bride was creating an easy space for brides to find and connect with area vendors in one easy place.
 It also provides a social media source with Instagram and Facebook.
-What I didn't realize was that it would join together a whole community of vendors in the process.

 In the fall of 2016 we decided to move to Washington!
 We rented a moving truck and drove 1,400 miles from Iowa to Washington on the hunt for some new experiences!
 I jumped right into opening Jordan Edens Photography as a licensed Washington business and started connecting with other wedding vendors.